SESSION 1 - Meat science communication and education

 SESSION 11 - Alternative feeds to improve meat sustainability

-Keynote lecture: The effects of alternative feed Ingredients on red meat quality: a review of algae, insects, and former food products
+Keynote lecture: The effects of alternative feed Ingredients on red meat quality: A review of algae, insects, agro-industrial by-products and former food products

 Luciano Pinotti is Full Professor in Animal Nutrition at the Department of Veterinary Medicine and Animal Sciences (DIVAS) of the University of Milan (Italy), where he is also coordinating the Doctorate School of Nutritional Science.
 In his career, he spent 1 year at the Animal Nutrition Group in Lelystad (The Netherlands).
 His current research deals with: i) Feed quality and safety, feed evaluation with emphasis on alternative feed ingredients like former/ex food, insect meals, etc. for sustainable animal nutrition; ii) impact of animal nutrition on animal products quality.
 He is coordinator or partner in several national projects, and involved in two international projects, and two European ones.
 Prof. Pinotti is a member of the Technical Scientific Committee of the Istituto Zooprofilattico Sperimentale della Lombardia e dell'Emilia Romagna 'Bruno Ubertini”.
 Since 2019, he has also been President of the Animal Nutrition Study Commission of the European Federation of Animal Science (EAAP).